sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/url-matching.md

 ### Suffix match

-When [EnablePathSuffixMatching]({{< ref "tyk-oss-gateway/configuration#http_server_options" >}}) is enabled, the Gateway switches to suffix matching where it treats the configured pattern as a suffix which will only match against the end of the path.
+When [TYK_GW_HTTPSERVEROPTIONS_ENABLEPATHSUFFIXMATCHING]({{< ref "tyk-oss-gateway/configuration#http_server_optionsenable_path_suffix_matching" >}}) is enabled, the Gateway switches to suffix matching where it treats the configured pattern as a suffix which will only match against the end of the path.
 For example, a pattern such as `/json` will only match request URLs that end with `/json`, rather than matching any URL containing `/json`.

 The gateway checks the request URL against several variations depending on whether path versioning is enabled:
 - Full path (listen path + version + endpoint): `/listen-path/v4/json`